-This buffalo ground beef dip with cream cheese is very easy to make and sure to be a crowd pleaser!
+This buffalo ground beef dip with cream cheese is easy to make and sure to be a crowd pleaser!
 It has all the delicious flavors of a traditional buffalo dip but with added meatiness and texture of seasoned ground beef.
-It combines the best of buffalo sauce and hamburger flavors into one awesome appetizer.
+This recipe combines the best of buffalo sauce and hamburger flavors into one awesome appetizer.

 What is buffalo dip made of?

 Buffalo dip is a spicy, tangy, creamy and cheesy dip based on the flavors of Buffalo chicken wings.
 (Buffalo chicken wings are fried wings that are dipped in a buttery sauce that’s spiced with vinegar-based hot sauce.)
-Most often, Buffalo dip is made with chicken but the dip here swaps out chicken for seasoned ground beef.
-The beef adds great flavor and a wonderful texture that is perfect for a dip because it gives you something to bite into without being chewy.
+Most often, Buffalo dip is made with chicken but the recipe here swaps out chicken for seasoned ground beef.
+The beef adds great flavor and something to bite into without being chewy.

-- I recommend lean ground beef for this recipe.
+- I recommend 90 to 95 percent lean ground beef for this recipe.